AlwaysEditing.com

 Examples:

-• Support Deflection: a company's Customer Experience Team conducts social listening and works with the Digital CSM Team to proactively reach out to customers, intervening early to help reduce the number of active tech support tickets.
+• Support Deflection: A company's Customer Experience Team conducts social listening and works with the Lifecycle and Digital teams to proactively reach out to customers, intervening early to help reduce the number of active tech support tickets.

 For customers, a high performance community provides self-support.
 It helps customers avoid the need to create tech support tickets (90% of customers prefer this). they can browse the knowledge base, and find ways to obtain onboarding materials to learn the software faster.
 They can chat with peers and find up-to-date information on product news and software updates.